Forming a New Landlord Association

 - Common Landlord concerns & the benefits of networking together

-- Discuss local Municipal, Political & Regulatory issues
+- Discussion of local Municipal, Political & Regulatory issues

 - Possible educational offerings and/or guest speakers for future meetings

-- Brainstorm related businesses that might join as Associate members
+- Brainstorm related businesses that might join as Business Associate Members

 - Determine a good monthly meeting day, time, and place

-The Wisconsin Apartment Association (WAA) will work with you to develop agendas, telephone scripts, mailings, advertisements, and any handouts you may want at the first, or subsequent meetings.
-If you like, a WAA representative may be able to attend your first meeting to answer questions and assist in getting your Local Landlord Association founded.
+The Wisconsin Apartment Association (WAA) can work with you to develop agendas, telephone scripts, mailings, advertisements, and handouts you may want at the first, or subsequent meetings.
+Depending on availability, a WAA representative may be able to attend your first meeting to answer questions and assist in getting your Local Landlord Association founded.